PyDBDA/dbda-notes/README.md

 In the root of this repository, run something like the following:

-    python build_docs.py *.ipynb
+    python build_docs.py notebooks/*.ipynb

-Which will convert all of the .ipynb files in the directory root to html, build an index page, and stash all the html in the `docs/` folder, which is where it needs to be for GitHub Pages to work.
+Which will convert all of the .ipynb files in the `notebooks/` directory to html, build an index page, and stash all the html in the `docs/` folder, which is where it needs to be for GitHub Pages to work.